 For a lot of women, being diagnosed with breast cancer is always terrifying.
-However, if you've been diagnosed with DCIS or 'stage 0 breast cancer,' then there's a high probability that you will be cured.
+However, if you’ve been diagnosed with DCIS breast cancer or ‘stage 0 breast cancer,’ then there’s a high probability that you will be cured.

 What exactly is DCIS or ‘stage 0 breast cancer?’

 Technically, DCIS or ductal carcinoma in situ, isn’t a type of cancer.
 What it is is when one of the milk ducts in the breast starts to mutate and multiplies to become cancer cells.

 Now, what makes DCIS different from full-blown breast cancer is that it’s confined to the milk duct and doesn’t spread to the entire breast.
 That’s why it’s also sometimes called ‘stage 0 breast cancer.’

 Dr. Marleen Meyers, a medical oncologist, and director of the Perlmutter Cancer Center Survivorship Program at NYU Langone Health shares, “I make sure to tell patients that, even though DCIS has the word ‘carcinoma’ in it, it’s not actually cancer.
 In order for something to be cancer, it has to be able to spread and grow unabated.”

 “But in the duct, it’s like being in a small tube or straw, and it usually can’t spread anywhere,” she adds.

 However, this doesn’t mean that DCIS doesn’t have any risks.
 It’s still important to go to a doctor to get treatment since DCIS can increase the risk of a person having cancer.